 Is Orient a Luxury Brand?

 Although Orient has a long history of watchmaking and even some own in-house calibers, the brand doesn’t meet the definition of a luxury watch.
-Orient is a well-respected Japanese brand that makes quality affordable watches, while they are a level above fashion watches they do not meet the criteria we use for luxury or “haute horology“.
+Orient is a well-respected Japanese brand that makes quality, affordable watches.
+While Orient is a level above fashion watches, they do not meet the criteria for luxury or “Haute horology.”

 Is Orient Owned By Seiko?

-As mentioned in the intro, Orient is now held as a subsidiary of Epson which is part of the Seiko Group.
-More specifically, in 2001, Seiko Epson became the majority shareholder of the company with 52%.
+As mentioned in the intro, Orient is now a subsidiary of Epson, part of the Seiko Group.
+More specifically, in 2001, Seiko Epson became the company’s majority shareholder with 52%.
 Then in 2009, Orient became a wholly-owned subsidiary of Epson.

-What many consumers might not realize is that it’s quite common for larger conglomerates to acquire other watch brands.
+Many consumers might not realize that it’s quite common for larger conglomerates to acquire other watch brands.
 Like many brands in the watch industry, Orient is owned by a larger group but is produced and marketed as its own brand.
-If you’d like to learn more about the biggest watch groups in the industry click here.
+If you’d like to learn more about the industry’s most prominent watch groups, click here.
 You may be surprised how many watch brands are owned by other companies.

 Orient Warranty Policy